Horsmann/LREC2018-DeepTC/README.md

 Tobias Horsmann and Torsten Zesch (2018).
 DeepTC - An Extension of DKPro Text Classification for Fostering Reproducibility of Deep Learning Experiments.
 In proceedings of International Conference on Language Resources and Evaluation (LREC).
 Miyazaki, Japan.

 * Techniqual Pre-requisites: The experiments require a Java JDK 1.8 or higher and Maven.
-Eclipse is recommended as IDE.

 * Provided Examples:
 The example projects demonstrate the usage of DKPro TC for a sequence classification task (part-of-speech tagging) for the deep learning frameworks Keras, DyNet and Deeplearning4j.
 For a direct comparison to a shallow learning framework a comparable setup with a shallow Conditional Random Field is implemented.